Snitkin-Lab-Umich/Data-Flow-SOP/README.md

 ```

-## Getting Started
-To start, choose the appropriate workflow based on your sequencing platform and follow the respective guide.
+To begin, select the appropriate workflow based on your sequencing method and follow the corresponding guide.

-For any questions or issues, please feel free to reach out to Dhatri or add an issue in the issues tab.
+For any questions or issues, please open an issue on [Github](https://github.com/Snitkin-Lab-Umich/Data-Flow-SOP/issues).
+For urgent inquiries, contact Dhatri on Slack or via email at dhatrib@umich.edu.